Overcome Fears With Courage: A Comprehensive List of Picture Books About Anxiety

-Picture books about facing fears can help your student learn how to cope with their fears.
+Picture books about anxiety and facing fears can help your student learn how to cope with their fears.

 Fear comes in many forms, especially when considering school-related fears, anxieties and worries.
 I did a quick brainstorm of school-related fears, many of which you will find in the suggested children's books about anxiety:

 - starting a new school

 - looking foolish